 The primary way our organization gauges chapter and council activity and tracks the overall financial standing of TU is to collect annual financial statements from each chapter and council.
-These statements are filed electronically and are available in the Leaders Only Tools Section between October 1 and November 15, each year.
+These statements are filed electronically and are available in the Leaders Only Tools Section of tu.org April 1 and May 15, each year.
 The AFR may be filed by: chapter president; chapter vice president; chapter treasurer; council chair; council vice chair; NLC representative; council treasurer.
 These leaders must be listed as such in the Leaders Only Tools section.

-TU's fiscal year is from October 1 through September 30.
+TU's fiscal year is from April 1 to March 31.
 Please be sure to file your financial report based on this fiscal year.
 Most chapters and councils will file on a cash basis.
 This means reporting activity based on your bank account or accounts.
 Accuracy and consistency are important as the numbers reported are reviewed for trends and used to determine reporting requirements.
 Even if your chapter has had no activity in the last year, submitting a financial statement is required.